-Of course, international marriage is not always as easy as it seems.
-Although love is proverbially blind, those who are in an international marriage know that these kinds of relationships are particularly challenging.
+An international marriage is not always easy.
+Although love is proverbially blind, those who are married to someone with a different cultural background know that these kinds of relationships are particularly challenging.

 Liz (28) experienced this when she entered into an international marriage and followed her husband to Jaipur, India.
-Contemporary India is a large and multi-faceted society, where urban women in particular make their voices heard.
-After all, Indira Ghandi was the world’s longest-serving prime minister, and Indra Nooyi, a Chennai-born Non-Resident Indian and the CEO of Pepsi, is among the top 3 of Forbes’ most powerful women in the world.
+Contemporary India is a large and multi-faceted nation, where urban women in particular make their voices heard.
+After all, Indira Ghandi was the world’s longest-serving prime minister, and Indra Nooyi, a Chennai-born Indian and the CEO of Pepsi, is among the top 3 of Forbes’ most powerful women in the world.

-However, Liz also found out that the older generation of northern India’s middle-classes may still have other views when it comes to the roles of husband and wife.
+However, Liz also found out that the older generation of northern India’s middle-classes may still have different views when it comes to the roles of husband and wife.
 Her husband had never expected her to be a traditional home-maker, but with his family at the door step, things quickly got complicated.

 The situation caused many arguments between Liz and her husband Rajesh (31).
 “It’s clichéd,” Liz says, “but I really don’t get along very well with my mother-in-law.
 I suppose she’d have preferred him to marry a Desi girl.
 I didn’t know all that much about Indian culture, to be honest, and now she keeps voicing her disappointment.
 I wish I’d known more about his family before I moved here.”